 While it’s no secret that Kenshara is an unstoppable force that’s always on the prowl for knowledge and experience, there are a few accomplishments she holds close to her heart:

 “The Sages of Clinical Services award 2021, presented by United Healthcare.
 Bestowed to a only handful of worthy recipients from a pool of over 50,000, the award is given to licensed clinicians who continually embody United Health values including ethics, sympathy, and the fostering of relationships.“

 Cravens made the list of The Daily News’ “40 Under 40”, presented by the Galveston Daily News.
 Recognized for her true commitment to her community, in addition to being a young professional devoted to personal/professional growth and triumph.

 She also received the Hometown Hero award, presented by The Carolyn Taylor Lee Foundation.
 The Non-Profit organization has a goal of providing daily support to communities throughout the year, empowering households with a family-centric unit in mind.

 Inspired by her own achievements in the Non-Profit space, Cravens established Craving For A Change Foundation, Inc. The foundation’s overarching goal is to institute social-emotional learning strategies for adolescent and young adult students attending the Galveston County public school system.

-With social work and youth ever present as her impetus, Kenshara Cravens truly is a maven in her field.
+With Social Work and the youth ever present as her impetus, Kenshara Cravens truly is a maven in her field.
 As she continues to fuel her appetite for knowledge and works to empower her peers, she looks forward to what the future holds.